Felting old wool sweaters is a creative and eco-friendly way to repurpose garments that may no longer be wearable in their original form.

 Caring for Felted Wool Creations

-Once you've transformed your wool sweaters into beautiful, felted items, proper care is essential to maintain their condition and longevity.
+Once you've transformed your wool sweaters into beautiful, felted fabrics, proper care is essential to maintain their condition and longevity.

 Felted wool is unique in that it becomes more durable and resistant to fraying than its unfelted counterpart, but it still requires gentle handling.